1. What is Making Tax Digital?

 Can I correct a mistake after submitting?

-This article is for informational purposes only and does not constitute tax or legal advice.
-Always verify specific requirements against GOV.UK and consult a qualified tax adviser for your individual circumstances.
+This article is for informational purposes only and doesn't constitute tax or legal advice.
+Always check the latest requirements on GOV.UK and speak to a qualified tax adviser about your specific situation.